Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/wallet.md

 ## Disconnect a wallet

-1. Locate your wallet address on Terra Station.
+1. Locate your wallet address on Daodiseo Station.
 Click the gear icon next to your wallet address.

 2. Select **disconnect** from the options.